mlibre2/myLogin/README.md

 - ``/DisableExplorer`` or ``/de``

-  With this parameter, you can temporarily disable **Windows Explorer**, preventing the taskbar, desktop icons, and the ability to open the Start menu.
+  With this parameter, you can temporarily disable **Windows Explorer**, disabling the taskbar, desktop icons and the Start menu.
   > For added security, it is enabled by default since [v2.5](https://github.com/mlibre2/myLogin/releases/tag/2.5)

 - ``/DisablePowerOff`` or ``/dp``